Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Introduction

-Having said this, a question that immediately arises is: why is it not customary to use the \textsc{mhf} to construct field theories?
-The answer is found in the fact that the formal development of the \textsc{mhf} beyond its basic definitions is not straightforward and still has major formal lacunae \cite{MF2002}.
-Moreover, the \textsc{mhf} allows several alternatives to define essential geometrical objects such as Poisson brackets.
-Thus, the \textsc{mhf} has remained practically in the domain of mathematics \cite{MF2002,FH2004a,FH2004b,MF2005,JS2008,MF2015,LR2020}.
+Having said that, a question that immediately arises is: why is it not customary to use the MHF to construct field theories?
+The answer lies in the fact that the development of this formalism beyond its basic definitions is not straightforward and therefore still has major formal lacunae.
+In particular, the MHF allows for multiple alternatives for defining essential objects, such as Poisson brackets, which leads to ambiguities in establishing the algebraic structure of the extended phase space \cite{IK1997,MM1998,IK1998a,MM2001,JS2008}.
+Additionally, the physical interpretation of the different terms that appear in the multisymplectic descriptions of systems is yet a matter of debate \cite{LR2020}.
+Furthermore, the association of each canonical position with more than one momentum immediately results in the loss of the canonical duality between positions and momenta, which is crucial for establishing general quantization schemes \cite{MF2002,MF2005,MF2015}.
+Consequently, the discussions on the MHF have remained largely confined to the realm of mathematics.